Robyn Gabel

 Candidate Conversations

-Moderated by journalist and political commentator Greta Van Susteren, Candidate Conversations is a virtual debate format that allows voters to easily get to know their candidates through a short video Q&A.
+Moderated by journalist and political commentator Greta Van Susteren, Candidate Conversations is a virtual debate format that allows voters to easily get to know their candidates through a short video Q&A. Click below to watch the conversation for this race.

 Robyn Gabel completed Ballotpedia's Candidate Connection survey in 2020.
 The survey questions appear in bold and are followed by Gabel's responses.
 Candidates are asked three required questions for this survey, but they may answer additional optional questions as well.

-Collapse all
+Expand all | Collapse all

-|I am from Evanston, IL, and have represented the people of the 18th District in the Illinois House of Representatives since 2010.
+I am from Evanston, IL, and have represented the people of the 18th District in the Illinois House of Representatives since 2010.
 Throughout my career, I have served the people of Illinois as an advocate for all, especially women, children and the most disadvantaged.
 During my time in the House, I have earned a reputation as an effective and independent legislative leader.

 I serve as the Chair of Appropriations - Human Services Committee, the Vice-Chair of the Energy and Environment Committee, as well as being a member of the committees on Insurance, and Museums, Arts and Cultural Enhancements.
 I am also Chair of the Illinois Legislative Green Caucus, a non-partisan group of energy conscious legislators, and the Great Lakes Legislative Caucus, a bi-national, nonpartisan organization dedicated to good policy-making related to our Great Lakes.